 International TEFL Academy Students & Graduates should contact the Student Affairs Department to receive additional information about opportunities to teach English in Japan through ITA's Job Search Guidance.

-Demand for English Teachers in Japan Will Grow in Coming Years
+Demand for English Teachers in Japan Has Been Growing Faster in Recent Years

 Now add this to the mix.
-The TEFL marketplace in Japan is growing even larger in anticipation of the 2020 Tokyo summer Olympics!
+The TEFL marketplace in Japan has surged in recent years in anticipation of the 2020 Tokyo summer Olympics, which were rescheduled for summer 2021.
 The CEO of Interac America, representing the largest private national provider of public school ALTs in Japan (similar to the public, JET Program) is preparing for the increase in jobs too:

 “We are looking for candidates that are culturally adaptable and wish to have a life changing experience while working and living in Japan.
-The number of ALTs is expected to grow between now and 2020, in preparation for the Olympics.
+The number of ALTs is expected to grow between now and the Olympics [rescheduled for 2021].
 If you are flexible, adaptable, and think you have what it takes to live and work in Japan, we wish to hear from you.” – Steven, CEO Interac America